 |Distance||358 mi (577 km)|

 |Most frequent service||Deutsche Bahn|

 What is the price of a train ticket from Amsterdam to Berlin?

-In the last month, $41.58 was the average price of a train ticket from Amsterdam, NH to Berlin, BE.
-This is a great price, especially considering the length of the route.
-You can expect to find tickets at that price or lower if you book your trip at least 23 days in advance.
-Otherwise, expect to pay around $85.82 more than that for a same-day booking.
+In the last month, $53.52 was the average price of a train ticket from Amsterdam, NL to Berlin, DE.
+You can expect to find tickets at that price or lower if you book your trip at least 29 days in advance.
+Otherwise, expect to pay around $59.03 more than that for a same-day booking.

 Monthly average prices